 Students must maintain a minimum cumulative average of at least a B- (70%) during each term of study.
 If a graduate student falls below the minimum cumulative average the student will be automatically placed on academic probation for the subsequent term by the Faculty of Graduate Studies.
 Additionally, the graduate program may recommend required program withdrawal.
 A probationary student must achieve the minimum cumulative average (normally during the probationary term) to be eligible to continue as a graduate student.

-Students are required to maintain an overall grade average of 70% to remain and progress in the GDBA program.
-Grades A, B, and C are considered to be passing grades and eligible for graduate credit.
-However, a maximum of one-half credits at the C level may be used for credit towards your GDBA.
-If a student achieves two grades below B they must repeat at least one cours and achieve a grade of at least B in order to complete their degree requirements.
+Students are required to maintain an overall average of 70% to remain and progress in the GDBA program.
+Grades of A, B, and C are considered to be passing grades and eligible for graduate credit.
+However, a maximum of one (1) half-credits at the C level may be used for credit towards the GDBA.
+If a student achieves two grades below B they must repeat at least one course and achieve a grade of at least B in order to complete their degree requirements.
 If a student obtains a total of three grades below B over the full length of their program, the student will be withdrawn from the GDBA.

 Candidates who are admitted to the GDBA on probation for their first 2.50 credits (5 courses) and may be subject to involuntary withdrawal from the program at the discretion of the Associate Dean Research and Graduate Programs, in consultation with the MBA Committee, if a grade below B is achieved in one or more courses.